Asynchronous Programming

 1695701189163

-The "camera_logs.txt" file holds a list of log files.
-Write an asynchronous function activityTable(day) that for a given day of the week returns an array of 24 numbers, one for each hour of the day, that hold the amount of camera network traffic observations seen in that hour of the day.
+The "camera_logs.txt" file holds a list of logfiles.
+Write an asynchronous function activityTable(day) that for a given day of the week returns an array of 24 numbers, one for each hour of the day, that hold the number of camera network traffic observations seen in that hour of the day.
 Days are identified by number using the system used by Date.getDay, where Sunday is 0 and Saturday is 6.

 The activityGraph function, provided by the sandbox, summarizes such a table into a string.